AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 semi-Pagan kings, and his theology was a hybrid born of the Roman Code of Law and Pagan Mythology.

-The contrast between Origen\'s system and Augustine\'s is as that of light and darkness; with the first, Fatherhood, Love, Hope, Joy, Salvation; with the other, Vengeance, Punishment, Sin, Eternal Despair.
+The contrast between Origen's system and Augustine's is as that of light and darkness; with the first, Fatherhood, Love, Hope, Joy, Salvation; with the other, Vengeance, Punishment, Sin, Eternal Despair.
 With Origen God triumphs in final unity; with Augustine man continues in endless rebellion, and God is defeated, and an eternal dualism prevails.
-And the effect on the believer was in the one case a pitying love and charity that gave the melting heart that could not bear to think of even the devil unsaved, and that antedated the poet\'s prayer, ---
+And the effect on the believer was in the one case a pitying love and charity that gave the melting heart that could not bear to think of even the devil unsaved, and that antedated the poet's prayer, ---

 "Oh, wad ye tak a thought and mend,"[^393] and that believed the prayer would be answered; and in the other a stony-hearted indifference to the